rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 To make this all work at the scale of an app like Servo, you need a dependency management approach with good answers to a number of thorny questions:

-1. How easy is it to add a an external library, like a new linebreaker, to Servo?
+1. How easy is it to add an external library, like a new linebreaker, to Servo?

 2. If I build Servo on a different machine, for a different architecture, in CI or for release, am I building from the same source code?